raspibolt/raspibolt/guide/lightning/cln.md

 sudo systemctl start cln.service
 ```

 * Daemon information is now written into system journal.
-Check the journal for CLN messages with the following command
+See the journal for CLN messages with the following command.

 ```sh
 sudo journalctl -f -u cln